 Having used the GH4 for a few years, I was, much like most people with the GH4, looking forward to the new GH5.
-The heritage of the GH4 and image quality for video meant that I pretty much trusted Panasonic not to disappoint so I pre-ordered it as soon as I could.
+The heritage of the GH4 and image quality for video meant that I pretty much trusted Panasonic not to disappoint.
+Therefore, I pre-ordered it as soon as I could.

 I was one of the first people to get a copy on release and right off the bat, I was blown away.
-I have used the GH5 on enough jobs to cover its cost three times over so far and my clients have been more than pleased with the results.
+I have used the GH5 on enough jobs to cover its cost three times over so far.
+My clients have been more than pleased with the results.

 This camera is incredible considering its small form factor and low cost relative to cameras with similar specs.
 You can see more on the GH5 below including the full review:

-Now I have used this camera for a good time, as well as using it on professional paid jobs, I can say that it performs incredibly well!
+I have now used this camera for a good amount of time, as well as using it on professional paid jobs.
+I can say that it performs incredibly well!

-Superb stills with great autofocus using Olympus, Panasonic and Canon glass, amazing video, super cool slow motion, time lapse, stop motion, full 4K HDMI out, focus peaking, zebras and so many more features make this a contender for camera of the year I reckon.
+Superb stills with great autofocus using Olympus, Panasonic and Canon glass.
+Amazing video, super cool slow motion, time lapse and stop motion.
+Full 4K HDMI out, focus peaking, zebras and so many more features make this a contender for camera of the year I reckon.